QualitativeDataRepository/iqmrnavigator/information/index.md

 ## IQMR Facebook

 The IQMR Facebook has names, images (unless opting out), affiliations, and email addresses of all IQMR 2025 participants and staff.
 Participants review a draft version about two weeks before the Institute and can request changes.
 The final version is made available in the IQMR Zotero group shortly before the Institute.

+## Health And Safety

+With regard to COVID, IQMR has masks available, which you should feel free to wear if you wish.
+(Note that as the number of reported cases increases, we will encourage you, or potentially require you to wear masks.)
+If you begin to feel even slightly sick, please test immediately for COVID.
+If you test positive, notify IQMR staff immediately.
+We will isolate you in a room in Milton Hall and you will not be able to attend IQMR sessions in-person, but will be able to participate remotely (we will provide you with Zoom information).